TheDyingYAK/Kurikaeshi/README.md

 # Kurikaeshi
-Service to automatically hash any exe file created in the users directory
+Service to automatically hash exe files that are placed in the home and root directorys

 ![alt text](img/repetition.png)